 Photography: Opportunities are good, particularly for bears, Walrus, some birds and above all scenery.

-Your leaders: Ian Ford: Experienced and popular guide Ian Ford will join the voyage with 8 or more Heatherlea clients.
+Your leaders: An experienced Heatherlea guide will join the voyage with 8 or more Heatherlea clients.
 You will in any case be attended by resident on-board Group Leaders and naturalists of a very high standard.

 What's included in your holiday price: